brainstem-org/brainstem_support/docs/tutorials/electrophysiology-workflow.md

 ### Step 1: Creating the Research Project

 First, we'll create a project to organize and provide context for our experimental work.
+The project submission is split in two steps.
+First, you fill in required details, after which you can add other details.
+Required fields are highlighted with an asterix (*) in the web interface and this tutorial.

 1. **Navigate to Projects**:
    - Go to *Projects*